JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-03-20-Clipping-Airbrushing.md

 ### Homogenization

-25. Get out the handheld homogenizer located in xxxx and plug it in.
+25. Get out the handheld homogenizer located in B D8 and plug it in.
 Connect the large micro-homogenizer piece.
-26. Fill two 15 mL falcon tubes with DI water II (labeled "DI water II", your initials, and date made), a 15 mL falcon tube with 50% bleach (labeled "50% bleach", your initials, and date made), and a 15 mL falcon tube with 70% ethanol (labeled "ethanol", your initials, and date made). -- **check with emma on this**.
-Sterilize the microhomogenizer by dipping the piece in the appropriate 15 mL falcon tube in this order:
+26. Label three 50 mL falcon tubes - one with 10% bleach, one with 70% ethanol, and one with DI water (add the date and initials).
+Sterilize the microhomogenizer by dipping and running the piece in the appropriate falcon tube in this order:
-- DI water II
 - 10% bleach
-- DI water II
 - 70% ethanol
 - DI water II
 27. Wipe down with a kimwipe.
 28. Place the microhomogenizer in the coral tissue homogenate 50 mL tube and turn it on starting at a low speed.
 Gradually increase the speed of the microhomogenizer until it is at max speed.
 Homogenize for 1 minute.

 > If the sample still looks chunky, continue homogenizing and make a note of length of time and speed of microhomogenizer.

-29. Sterilize homogenizer between samples using 10% bleach and 70% ethanol.

 ### Aliquot